mekinsie/tap-room-redux/README.md

 ## Description

 Tap Room is a <a href="https://stardewvalleywiki.com/Stardew_Valley_Wiki">Stardew Valley</a> themed application that allows users to keep track of their kegs.
 Users can add kegs and sell pints on the detail page.
+The purpose of this application is to practice using Redux with React.

 * * *